node-tastypie/tastypie/docs/tutorials/resources/routes.md

 #### Define Method Access

 A resource allows you to specifiy which HTTP Verbs are allowed for each action that is defined, `foobar` in our case.
-To do that you can define an object in options, `<ACTION>MethodsAllowed` where the **keys** are the verb, and the **values** is a Boolean.
+To do that you can define an object in options, `allowed` where the **keys** a hash of the actions & the allowed http verbs for the actions.
 So too allow get requests, we set the get property to true.

 If the property is set to `false`, tastypie will automatically respond with a `405` Method Not Allowed.
 If the property is true, but you have not defined the appropriate instance methods, tastypie will respond with a `501` Not Implemented.